ZhangDi-d/tutorials-z/netty-demo/netty-common/src/main/java/org/example/config/readme.md

 /**
 	 * Checks if all conditions in this request mapping info match the provided request and returns
 	 * a potentially new request mapping info with conditions tailored to the current request.
-	 * <p>For example the returned instance may contain the subset of URL patterns that match to
+	 * <p>For org.example the returned instance may contain the subset of URL patterns that match to
 	 * the current request, sorted with best matching patterns on top.
 	 * @return a new instance in case all conditions match; or {@code null} otherwise */